Willson Contreras Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in MLB.

-- The Marlins have the 13th-ranked team ERA among all MLB pitching staffs (4.10).
+- The Marlins have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs given up (92 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs allowed (92 total, 1.1 per game).

+- The Marlins will send Hoeing (1-2) to the mound for his sixth start of the season.
+He is 1-2 with a 3.72 ERA and 30 strikeouts through 38 2/3 innings pitched.

-- His most recent appearance came on Thursday against the Boston Red Sox, when the lefty went 6 1/3 scoreless innings while giving up three hits.
+- The righty's most recent time out came on Friday against the Atlanta Braves, when he went 3 2/3 innings, surrendering seven earned runs while allowing six hits.

+- The 26-year-old has an ERA of 3.72, with 7 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.